Is ‘Project Runway’ 2017 On Tonight? Season 16 Reunion Show Details Here

-It is Thursday night and fans of Project Runway 2017 expect a new episode of the show tonight, even if the winner of Project Runway Season 16 was crowned last week.
+It is Thursday night, and fans of Project Runway 2017 expect a new episode of the show tonight, even if the winner of Project Runway Season 16 was crowned last week.
 However, producers shared a sneak peek look at the reunion special for this season, so most viewers expected it to air tonight on Lifetime.
 So, is Project Runway 2017 on tonight?
 Find out the Project Runway Season 16 reunion show details below.

-For the Season 16 finale, the competition came down to four designers: Kentaro, Ayana, Brandon, and Margarita.
+For the Season 16 finale, the competition came down to four designers with Kentaro, Ayana, Brandon, and Margarita.
 Fans of the show all were predicting Brandon Kee to be the winner, as Gold Derby wrote.
 Even though he was heavily favored by fans to win, that is not what happened on the actual show.
-During the finale, Brandon seemed very confident in his collection, but the judges were not as impressed and they gave the win to Kentaro.
+During the finale, Brandon seemed very confident in his collection, but the judges were not as impressed, and they gave the win to Kentaro.

 One of the big storylines and one of the most awkward moments of the season was when Kentaro talked to Tim Gunn about the dead cat serving as his inspiration.
 Entertainment Weekly discussed this with Kentaro after his big win.